airr-community/ogrdbstats/docs/_build/html/_sources/install.rst.txt

 Installing from CRAN
 --------------------

-Ogrdbstats requires a recent installation of `Pandoc <https://pandoc.org/>`_.
-If `Rstudio <https://www.rstudio.com/tags/rstudio-ide/>`_ is installed on your machine, pandoc will already be installed.
+OGRDBstats requires a recent installation of `Pandoc <https://pandoc.org/>`_.
+If `Rstudio <https://www.rstudio.com/tags/rstudio-ide/>`_ is installed on your machine, Pandoc will already be installed.
 Otherwise please follow the installation instructions on the Pandoc website, or install Rstudio.

 Once Pandoc is installed, please start the R interpreter and install ogrdbstats from CRAN: